Buddy (Looney Tunes)

-Buddy is an animated cartoon character in the Looney Tunes series by Leon Schlesinger Productions.
-He was the second star of the series, after Bosko.
+Buddy is an animated cartoon character created by Tom Palmer for Leon Schlesinger Productions.
+He was the second star of the Looney Tunes series, after Bosko, of which he serves as a replacement.
+Buddy was relatively unpopular and is retrospectively considered to be the worst star in the series, leading to the series pivoting towards funny animal protagonists such as Beans and Porky Pig.

 History

-Buddy was created after animators Hugh Harman and Rudolf Ising severed their relations with producer Leon Schlesinger.
+Buddy was created as a replacement for Bosko after their creator, animators Hugh Harman and Rudolf Ising, severed their relations with producer Leon Schlesinger and left for The Van Beuren Corporation.
 Without his animators and Bosko, the star character they had taken with them, Schlesinger was desperate to build his own studio and maintain his contract with Warner Bros.
-He recruited several animators from other studios, among them Tom Palmer of Walt Disney Animation Studios.
-Schlesinger told his new employees to create a star character for the studio, and Palmer created Buddy in 1933, with his first film Buddy's Day Out released on September 9.
+Pictures.
+He recruited several animators from other studios, among them Tom Palmer of Walt Disney Productions.
+Schlesinger told his new employees to create a star character for the studio, and Palmer created Buddy in 1933, with his first film Buddy's Day Out released on September 9.The character had a troubled beginning, as Warner Bros. refused to accept his first two cartoons, resulting in Palmer being fired and Friz Freleng being hired to re-edit and condense them into a single short.

-The character had a troubled beginning, as Warner Bros. refused to accept his first two cartoons, resulting in Friz Freleng being called in to re-edit and condense them into a single short.
 In the book Of Mice and Magic: A History of American Animated Cartoons, animator Bob Clampett is quoted as describing Buddy as "Bosko in whiteface".
-Despite these initial problems, Buddy would go on to be the studio's linchpin character for the next two years.
+Despite these initial problems, Buddy would go on to be the studio's marquee character for the next two years.

 Music dominates in Buddy's world.
 The characters add visuals to the soundtrack and participate in gags.
 Buddy is usually accompanied in his films by his flapper girlfriend, Cookie, and his dog, Towser.
 The character would go on to star in 23 short films from 1933 to 1935, before he was retired to make way for a new character called Beans the Cat.
 Beans became the third Looney Tunes star, though later on replaced by the more popular Porky Pig.
-Buddy's voice was most of the time performed by animator Jack Carr.
+Buddy's voice was performed primarily by animator Jack Carr.

 Buddy had various designs throughout the course of his career.
 Initially, the character was a younger boy with trousers, a polo shirt, and a large cap, as seen in Buddy's Day Out.
 In Buddy's Beer Garden, he was redesigned by Earl Duvall into a young man wearing a jacket with a small bow tie and long pants.
 Friz Freleng gave the character another design, which was nearly identical to Duvall's except he is smaller and does not wear a jacket.
 Ben Hardaway later redesigned Buddy to look more like his predecessor, Bosko.